 With nice features like the mesh airflow breathable window behind the knee, two thumb tabs for pulling the sleeve into place, and the use of N-Tex moisture wicking fabric for the sleeve this knee support for skiing is minimal but well executed.

-Pre-curved design makes this sleeve a great design for those seeking “light support for minor pain, sprains and strains allowing for daily use for an extended period of time”.
+Pre-curved design makes this knee support sleeve a great design for those seeking “light support for minor pain, sprains and strains allowing for daily use for an extended period of time”.

 Of course, this is not a solution to seeing a doctor and should only be used with the advice of a medical provider.
 There are no adjustable straps on the knee support so be sure to measure twice and order once.

 The only thing keeping this knee support in place is compression support which is meant to be applied above and below the knee as well as across the patella with the close patella design.

 How to Choose a Knee Brace for Skiing and Snowboarding